jlfbetting/infoliLauncher/README.md

 * `taskInspector.ipynb` : is used to load and inspect task lists that were saved as Pickle files.

 The .csv files contain execution data as comma-separated values, the .dat file contains a task list.

-What's not included in this repo is the Docker container, which has to be pulled.
+The Docker container, which has to be pulled, is not included in this repo.